kierankyllo/kSumNint/README.md

 “Given an equation x1 +x2 +· · ·+xn = k, where k is a constant, and x1, x2, . . . , xn are nonnegative
 integers (which are considered as variables in the equation), list all the solutions.
-Write a C++ pro gram to solve this problem.
+Write a C++ program to solve this problem.
 The input is a pair of integers (n, k) with k ≥ n ≥ 2.
 The output is a list of all the solutions.”

 Inputs: